RedHatWorkshops/quay-workshop/content/labs/0004-install-quay-enterprise.md

 EOF
 ```

 A container image of the Quay Enterprise software resides in a private CoreOS repository (quay.io/coreos/quay).
-To retrieve the image, we will need a pull secret.
+To retrieve the image, we will need a pull secret inside a `config.json` file.
+You can retrieve a pull secret by signing up at [account.coreos.com](https://account.coreos.com).
+The pull secret below will not work.

 ```
 cat > config.json <<EOF